GwynethLlewelyn/restbot/README.md

 _Note: There are plenty more commands these days that are also fully functional (gwyneth 20211121)._

 Server commands are defined in the URL and arguments are passed through POST.

 The most important command you will use is `establish_session` so I will first introduce you to its parameters.

 Lets say we have a hypothetical bot account whose name is `Restbot Zaius` and uses the password `omgrestbot` to login.
 To log into this bot, we would issue this command in curl:
 ```bash
 curl http://localhost:9080/establish_session/pass -d first=Restbot -d last=Zaius -d pass=77e854984fd6a73ece3aedab7ee9e21c
 ```

 Some things to note in this command... everything after `-d` is a **post field**.
-In reality, _all_ of the post fields are spliced together as a single string seperated by &'s.
+In reality, _all_ of the post fields are spliced together as a single string separated by &'s.
 Also, the password *must* be `md5`'d.
 Lastly, notice how the `establish_session` URL is formatted. http://localhost:9080 is the RESTbot server address (`localhost` on port 9080) and that is followed by a forward slash, the word `establish_session` (the command name), and the password (which is `pass` by default).
 If this is not formatted correctly, an argument